RoySRC/RoySRC/README.md

-### Hi there 👋
+### Hi there, I'm Sajeeb 👋

-My Name is Sajeeb Roy Chowdhury, and I am a recent college graduate with a degree in Computer Science and Computational Mathematics.
+I am a recent college graduate with a degree in Computer Science and Computational Mathematics.
 My interests include applying machine learning techniques to algorithmic and structured data problems such as network graphs, sequences, images, and time-series data.
 I am also interested in the design of distributed systems, and cache-friendly, efficient, and scalable data structures and algorithms that reduce program runtime.
 Of particular interest are applications of these ideas to software engineering, compiler design, high-performance computing, data science, bioinformatics, natural language processing (NLP), anomaly detection, computer vision, and autonomous vehicles.

 ### Work Experience